mohawker/we-are-the-champions/README.md

 ## Assumptions
 - During team registration, teams can only be of group 1 or 2 (no other naming convention for group)
 - As stated in the assignment, the application does not need to handle the processing of results for subsequent rounds of the championship

+## Other Features
+- Error messages returned by the BE will be displayed on the FE should the user try to input erroneous input.
+- Website is designed to be mobile friendly (grid and sizing)